ere tyre technology

-The best performing road tire in the world
+The best performing tyre in the world:

 Even compared to the Vittoria Corsa Speed (previous best overall performance worldwide), the Genus CT excels in the overall score.
-The ere Genus CT is the best performance road tire in the world today.
+The ere Genus CT is the best performance road tyre in the world today.

 Sometimes there is an easy way to explain our technology, here's how our 120TPI vulcanised tyres work and how the myth of tyre flexibility should be explained.

 This does not mean 120TPI tyres are not different then 320TPI, because they are, but in terms of casing flexibility a 120TPI tyre has come a long way since production techniques have evolved.Take look at this video that explains just that.

 Ere will adhere to the new 2021 ETRTO sizing rules, and all our new tyres and wheel/rim models will follow the sizing chart to conform with the international ETRTO standards, so check your wheels and tires when you are up to replacing them, it's good the know and understand that the combination of the product your are about to buy is compatible in terms of sizing, the below chart will help you find the correct combination.